You are here

 Summer Institute on Twice-Exceptionality

-Summer Institute is a 4-day intensive training opportunity to participate in both Part 1 and Part 2 training.
+Summer Institute is an intensive training opportunity to participate in both Part 1 and Part 2 training.

-Please check back in the Spring for more information.
+Please check back in Spring of 2022 for more information.

 AU Twice-exceptional Project